Discover Enid's Charm

 You never know when Enid's favorite daughter, internationally celebrated opera star Leona Mitchell, might be in town.

 Another unexpected discovery is Simpson's Old Time Museum & Movie Studio, located on East Randolph.
 Brothers Rick and Larry Simpson have evolved their family business from a mercantile store into a film production company and movie set museum.
 Visitors can tour the vast collection of movie sets and exhibits, complete with tales from the cowboy brothers themselves.
 Their film company, Skeleton Creek Productions, has produced four full-length Westerns and provided sets and props for scores of other films.

-Ihf you’re traveling with children, another must-see attraction is Leonardo's Discovery Warehouse.
+Ihf you’re traveling with children, another must-see attraction is Leonardo's Children's Museum.
 This one-of-a-kind hands-on science museum is sure to please, plus its Adventure Quest outdoor play park is one of the largest playgrounds of its kind in the world.
 Spend te day or come play for a few hours – either way you’ll love Leonardo's.

 While in Enid, train enthusiasts will also want to stop in at the Railroad Museum of Oklahoma.
 This is a fascinating collection of railroad memorabilia housed in an old Santa Fe Freight Depot.
 It’s one of the largest collections of its kind, right here in Oklahoma.
 Exhibits include more than 900 pieces of dining car china and silver service from passenger trains of the past, maps depicting railroad lines, railroad paintings, depot clocks, steam engine bells, locks, keys and a functioning telegraph system.
 You can also go outside in the railyard and climb aboard a variety of train cars including a nostalgic caboose.